 - 20% for list 2 undertakings

-- EEG surcharge costs are reduced as follows:
+- If the above requirements are fulfilled the EEG surcharge costs are reduced as follows:

 - Deductible (Selbstbehalt): The EEG surcharge has to be paid in full for the first 1 GWh

 - These reductions for consumption exceeding 1 GWh only apply to the extent that the individual EEG surcharge payable is no less than 0.1 ct/kWh respectively 0.05 ct/kWh for companies from the non-ferrous sector (cf. Section 64 para.
 2 no. EEG 2014 in connection with Annex 4).
 This minimum EEG surcharge shall ensure a minimum contribution to the EEG surcharges by privileged undertakings

 - The new system generally applies as of 2014 for applications for EEG surcharge reductions in 2015 and later years.
 However, the new scheme is being introduced gradually.
 For undertakings currently benefitting from the reductions under the EEG 2012, the EEG surcharge may not increase to more than twice as much as the surcharge in the previous year in the period from 2015 to 2018.
-This also applies to undertakings that do not fulfill the requirements pursuant to Section 64 EEG 2014, because they are Annex 4 list one companies whose electro-intensity amounts to less than 16% in 2015 and 17% in 2016 (cf. Section 103 para.
+This also applies to undertakings that do not fulfill the requirements pursuant to Section 64 EEG 2014, because they are Annex 4 list 1 companies whose electro-intensity amounts to less than 16% in 2015 and 17% in 2016 (cf. Section 103 para.
 3 EEG 2014).

-- To facilitate the system change, transitional provisions shall apply, one of which is a prolonged application period until 30 September 2014 for 2015
+- To facilitate the system change, transitional provisions apply, one of which is a prolonged application period until 30 September 2014 for 2015

 - A hardship clause applies to undertakings that were granted EEG surcharge reductions in 2014, but which will no longer be eligible under the EEG 2014.
-They will have to pay the EEG surcharge in full for the first 1 GWh.
+They have to pay the EEG surcharge in full for the first 1 GWh.
 Beyond 1 GWh they have to pay 20% of the EEG surcharge with no further reduction.
 The clause applies in the following cases:

 - Undertakings not listed in Annex 4 of the EEG 2014